CloudLabsAI-Azure/pbiworkshops/Data Factory in a Day/Exercise 1.md

 ## Task 2: Authoring canvas

 1. Within the authoring canvas, select the **Copy data** activity.
 Below, you will find the properties section where you can review the Source, Destination, Settings, and more.
-This allows you to edit their configurations directly, ensuring that your data copy activity is set up correctly and tailored to your specific needs.
+This allows you to edit their configurations directly..

     ![](./Media/23042025(36).png)